 The difference between the living standards of the elite and the common people was based not so much on differences in income but on the rights to purchase the luxury goods.
 A worker who had saved up enough to purchase an automobile would have to wait years to get the car, but a party official could get the car in a few months paying the same price as the worker.

 But there was a more immediate explanation for the collapse of the Soviet Union provided by Yegor Gaidar, who had been acting prime minister of Russia from June of 1992 to December of 1992 and a key figure in the transformation of the Russian economy.
 In his last work, Collapse of an Empire: Lessons for Modern Russia, published in 2007 Gaidar provides a powerful explanation for the collapse of the Soviet Union.
 Soviet agriculture had stagnated in the 1980's but the demand for grain in the cities was increasing.
 It was necessary to buy grain in the international market.
 While the price of petroleum was high it was feasible to finance the purchase of grain from export earnings.
 When the price of petroleum fell in the late 1980's the Soviet Union needed to borrow the funds from Western banks to purchase the needed grain.
+The amount was on the order of $300 billion.
 This severely restricted the international activities of the Soviet Union.
 It could not send in Soviet troops to put down the rebellions against communism in Eastern Europe because such an action would have resulted in a refusal of Western sources to lend the money needed.
 Likewise the attempted coup d'état was doomed to failure because the coup leaders would not have been able to borrow the funds needed to stave off starvation in the majore cities.

 Although Gaidar's book does not delve into the reason for the decline in petroleum prices in the late 1980's there is evidence that this occurred because of a conspiracy between the American Central Intelligence Agency (C.I.A.) the leaders of Saudi Arabia to punish the Soviet Union for its invasion of Afghanistan.
 In the late 1980's Saudi Arabia tripled its production of petroleum thus bringing about a collapse in the price of petroleum and hence resulting in the Soviet Union needing to borrow vast amounts of funds from Western banks.
 This resulted in drastic changes in Soviet foreign policy which in turn prompted the attempted coup de'état by Communist hardliners and consequently the declaration of independence by Russia under Boris Yeltsin.
 Note that political collapse does not necessarily follow from an economic collapse.
 In China the Communist regime survived the famine the followed the Great Leap Forward disaster.
 That famine resulted in the deaths of about thirty million people.
 In the Soviet Union the economic problems led to financial problem which, in turn, led to political crisis and finally political collapse.